This is a distribution of the course topics into a general syllabus and resources.

 Doing or learning (better) typeface design does not depend on the knowledge or previous experience in calligraphy.
 Nevertheless, knowing the tools and gestures that produce the strokes helps to understand the letter shapes better.
 So, we always try to include the basic information and practice in a [humanistic] foundational hand, as it is the base for the current latin script:

 Yet, when the course semester schedule allows for it, we also try to provide additional classes or workshops on additional styles/hands.
+With guests, or by the lecturer.

 - Gothic (Textura Quadrata);